What is medical negligence?

 The claim process

 Compensation cases involving medical negligence are often complex and vigorously defended.
-It is critical to act quickly as there are strict time limits involved.
+Whether negligence happens during a consult, procedure, surgery or in recovery and rehabilitation, it is critical to act quickly as there are strict time limits involved.

 It is important to work with a legal team who are highly specialised in medical negligence claims to help navigate the process for you.